Skip to:

 Research where consent is not possible

-City requires that written or verbally-recorded (oral) consent should be obtained wherever possible.
+City St George's requires that written or verbally-recorded (oral) consent should be obtained wherever possible.
 However, it is recognised that there are some rare instances when it will not be possible or appropriate to ask for consent.

 This may include, for instance, research into illegal/criminal activities, corruption, conflict research, victims groups, or research taking place in non-western jurisdictions where insisting on written consent would adversely affect the relationship with the potential participant and even prevent them from participating in the research.